Dollar plunges for second day on doubts over 2016 Fed rate hikes

 Many market participants entered the year with expectations that divergence in monetary policy between a tightening Fed and stimulative European Central Bank and Bank of Japan would lead the dollar higher.
 In December, Fed policymakers had projected four rate hikes this year.

-Analysts have said dovish comments from New York Fed President William Dudley to MNI on Wednesday and recent weak U.S. economic data have reduced the likelihood of a steady pace of Fed rate increases.
-The dollar index posted its biggest one-day fall in two months on Wednesday.
+Analysts have said dovish comments from New York Fed President William Dudley to MNI on Wednesday and recent weak U.S. economic data have cast more doubt on the likelihood of a swift pace of Fed rate increases this year.
+The dollar index posted its biggest one-day decline in two months on Wednesday.

-Speculators have cut bullish bets on the dollar in recent weeks.
+Speculators had cut bullish bets on the U.S. dollar in recent weeks on reduced Fed rate hike expectations.
 The value of the dollar’s net long position was at $23.85 billion in the week ended Jan.
 26, marking the fifth straight weekly decline according to Reuters calculations and data from the Commodity Futures Trading Commission.

-Fed funds futures contracts on Thursday suggested traders were pricing in just a 10 percent probability of a Fed rate hike next month and a 41 percent chance by the end of the year, according to CME FedWatch.
+Fed fund futures contracts on Thursday suggested traders were pricing in just a 10 percent probability of a Fed rate hike next month and a 34 percent chance by the end of the year, according to CME FedWatch.

-U.S. economic data on Thursday, including figures showing new orders for factory goods fell in December by the most in a year, reinforced views that the Fed, the U.S. central bank, would delay further rate hikes.
+U.S. economic data, including figures showing new orders for U.S. factory goods fell in December by the most in a year, reinforced notions that the Fed would need to delay further rate hikes.

-“The market does not have any appetite or patience for a weak number,” said Richard Scalone, co-head of foreign exchange at TJM Brokerage in Chicago.
-He said a weak report could send the euro to $1.14.
+“For those people who are skeptical of any additional Fed tightening this year, a soft labor market report would reinforce (that view),” said Kathy Lien, managing director at BK Asset Management in New York.

-Reporting by Sam Forgione; Editing by Lisa Von Ahn and James Dalgleish
+Reporting by Sam Forgione; Editing by Meredith Mazzilli and Lisa Von Ahn